SaintNick1214/Project-Cortex/Documentation/02-core-features/05-a2a-communication.md

   importance: 85
 });

-// Option 2: Use agent memory directly (explicit) await cortex.memory.store('finance-agent', {
+// Option 2: Use Layer 2 directly (explicit Vector storage) await cortex.vector.store('finance-agent', {
   content: 'Asked HR Agent: What is the Q4 headcount budget?',
   contentType: 'raw',
   embedding: await embed('What is the Q4 headcount budget?'),  // Optional